Overview

 Entry requirements

-- A UK upper second class degree or above, or the equivalent from an overseas institution.
+- A UK upper second class degree or above, or the equivalent from an overseas institution, in a highly quantitative programme such as mathematics, statistics, physics, engineering, finance, economics or computer science.

 - Work experience is not a requirement of this course.